-Sometimes when more pictures are taken of the area or mass, or the area is compressed more, it no longer looks suspicious.
-In fact, most repeat mammograms do not find cancer.
+Sometimes when more mammograms are taken of an abnormal-looking area, or the area is compressed more, it no longer looks suspicious.
+In fact, most often the additional images show the finding isn't cancer.

-You can expect to learn the results of your tests during the visit.
-You are likely to be told 1 of 3 things:
+You will most likely be given the results of your tests during the visit.
+You might be told one of the following:

 You’ll also get a letter with a summary of the findings that will tell you if you need more tests and/or when you should schedule your next mammogram.

 During a breast biopsy, small pieces of breast tissue are removed and checked for cancer under a microscope.
 Even if you need a biopsy, it doesn’t mean you have cancer.
 Most biopsy results are not cancer, but a biopsy is the only way to find out.